 Hometown Poke Opens Healthy, Fast-Casual Restaurant

-The owners celebrated the official grand opening last weekend, and the owners donated 10 percent of sales to neighboring organizations.
+The owners celebrated the official grand opening of the fast casual cafe earlier this month, and donated 10 percent of sales to neighboring organizations

 Which came first: the restaurant idea or the trailer?
 For Hometown Poke, a brick and mortar storefront was always the intention.
 It just took a little longer than co-founders Rebecca Brady and Tiffany Ting anticipated to open the doors of Hometown Cafe and Poke Bar at 185 Camp Street in the Mount Hope neighborhood of Providence.

 “It was always our goal,” says Ting.
 “Last winter, we were looking around for spaces and it took awhile to find the right one.
 Commercial inventory was low.
 We found this place in early spring and signed the lease in May.
 We thought we would be open by July.”

 Construction and other issues set them back to October.
 They celebrated the official grand opening of the fast-casual spot on Nov.
 3 , and the owners donated 10 percent of sales to neighboring organizations the Billy Taylor House, Mt.
 Hope Neighborhood Association and Camp Street Community Ministries to help support their neighborhood.